Financial Aid Terms and Conditions

 - BUILD

-- College of Adult & Professional Studies, Graduate School and Seminary: Office of Student Success
+- College of Adult & Professional Studies, Graduate School, and Seminary: Office of Student Success

 All financial aid funds listed on a student's offer letter must be used solely for educational expenses related to attendance during the academic year.

 As part of the financial aid process, the Office of Financial Aid estimates the anticipated total cost of attendance at Bethel using direct and indirect costs.
-Direct costs include tuition, fees, room, and board, etc. and are charged directly to the student account.
-Indirect costs may include transportation, books, and supplies, social activities, etc. Indirect costs are not charged directly to the student but are used to estimate the total cost of attendance.
+Direct costs include tuition, fees, room and board, etc., and are charged directly to the student account.
+Indirect costs may include transportation, books, supplies, and social activities, but are not charged directly to the student; they are used to estimate the total cost of attendance.
 Please refer to the catalog and Bethel student account for actual charges.
-In addition to tuition, some courses and activities may charge additional fees; e.g. science labs, music lessons, etc.